 - DNA test - vWD - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear dogs
+Find a list of tested dogs

-- DNA test - BBS2-PRA - Find lists of clear, carrier or affected dogs
+- DNA test - BBS2-PRA - Find a list of tested dogs

-- DNA test - CNGA1-PRA - Find lists of clear dogs
+- DNA test - CNGA1-PRA - Find a list of tested dogs

-- Linkage test (DNA based) - CEA/CH - Find lists of clear, carrier or affected dogs
+- Linkage test (DNA based) - CEA/CH - Find a list of tested dogs